-Leon Viejo is a world heritage site located near the La Paz Centro in Nicaragua.
+León Viejo is a UNESCO World Heritage Site located near the La Paz Centro in Nicaragua.
 It was founded on June 15, 1524.
 The town is located on the southwestern banks of Lake Managua and Momotombo volcano.
-Leon, the second largest town in Nicaragua, was initially located here but in the present day, the town of Puerto Momotombo is located here.
+León, the second-largest city in Nicaragua, was initially located here but in the present day, the town of Puerto Momotombo is located here.
 The Spanish colonialists settled in this location with a population of 15,000, but due to the frequent volcanic activity experienced in the town, a decision to relocate the town to its current position was arrived at due through a referendum.
 Due to the volcanic eruptions, the city was continually buried, and the ruins were discovered in 1967.
 After the excavations that were done with the aim of restoring the city, 16 ruins had been partially restored which had not suffered alterations.

-Leon Viejo is an old Spanish settlement of the early 16th century which did not undergo development since it was not occupied for four century until when its ruins were discovered.
+León Viejo is an old Spanish settlement of the early 16th century.
+It was unoccupied for four centuries until its ruins were discovered.
 The ruins are an extraordinary evidence of the existence of the town, and it was inscribed in the UNESCO world heritage list in 2000 as a cultural site in Nicaragua.
-The site gives an insight into the colonial era of the Spanish and the kind of architecture unique to other colonial towns established.

 Further excavations have been done at the sites and the 17 ruins that had been discovered since 1967 displayed a simply-shaped building and other artifacts like ceramic, porcelain, metal, both wildlife and human remains.
 Prehispanic materials like a flute made out of human remains were found as well as some musical artifacts believed to be used during burial ceremonies.
 In the town, it is also believed to have practiced skull trepanation as tools like fragments of prismatic knives and pottery were found which were converted in major parts for production of domestic and other ceremonial tools.